wkaisertexas/ros2_tracing_cpp/README.md

 At this point, the plugin will be built in `build/plugins/libros2_tracing_cpp.so` where you can reference the different sinks to process your traces.

-## Collecting Traces with ROS2 TraceTools Launch
+## Collecting Traces with ROS 2 TraceTools Launch

 With `tracetools-launch` installed, you can add the following to your launch file to collect traces.